Kount/kount.github.io/_docs/data-collector.md

 This diagram shows the interactions between a merchant's mobile app (iOS or Android) and Kount's data collectors
 {% include image.html img="Mobile Device Collector @4x-50.jpg" alt="Data Collector" lightbox="true" background="none"%}

-{% include alert.html style="success" text="NOTE: The Inquiry Services are designed to be used in conjunction with the Data Collection process.
+{% include alert.html style="success" text="The Inquiry Services are designed to be used in conjunction with the Data Collection process.
 The Data Collection process is passive and provides no information back to a Merchant (Client).
-There is optional "callback" code that can provide a Merchant (Client) information regarding when the Data Collection has finished." %}
+There is optional "callback" code that can provide a Merchant (Client) information regarding when the Data Collection has finished."%}